Jerm2000/jerm2000.github.io/about.md

 ## Get to Know Me

-I love to work with kids, in the past I have worked as a substitute teacher and volunteered my time
+I love to work with kids, in the past I have worked as a substitute teacher and volunteered my time at local elementary schools.
+I also love to travel, although I do not frequently have the opportunity to due to the costs associated with being a student.
+I have been able to combine these passions in a meaningful way by volunteering in Mexico, the Dominican Republic, and Taiwan

 ## Contact